Products launching Winter 2023!

 Current treatments include antibiotics such as Rifaximin which preferentially targets urease-producing bacteria, as well as the laxative lactulose which increases gut transit speed and this itself reduces ammonia production.
 Lactulose also alters the gut microbiome by promoting proliferation of bacteria such as Lactobacillus which do not produce a urease enzyme.

-We hope we can use our urease-inhibiting Watercress Tonic, as a natural alternative to lower ammonia production in the gut.
-But we need to investigate the extent to which some/all inhibitors within our Watercress Tonic are absorbed and metabolised (biochemically changed to other non-inhibitory molecules) before reaching the gut.
+We hope we can use our urease-inhibiting Watercress Extract, as a natural alternative to lower ammonia production in the gut.
+But we need to investigate the extent to which some/all inhibitors within our Watercress Extract are absorbed and metabolised (biochemically changed to other non-inhibitory molecules) before reaching the gut.